Joining the Electronic Lien Program

 For instance, you may want to have a combination of paper and electronic titles.
 You may want your loans made through your commercial lines to produce paper titles, while those made through your consumer line are electronic.
 DMV and the lienholders must rely on the dealership or branch to submit applications that correctly identify the lienholder and the lienholder"s ELP status.

-This is because DMV establishes title transactions based on the information provided on "Application for Certificate of Title " (form VSA-17A).
-DMV personnel can only use the identifying information that the dealership or lienholder"s branch office provides on the application.
+This is because DMV establishes title transactions based on the information provided on the "Application for Certificate of Title and Registration " (form VSA-17A).
+DMV personnel can only use the identifying information that the dealership or lienholder's branch office provides on the application.